 11).
 New Orleans Saints: Rueben Foster, LB, Alabama.
 This would be a great pick for the Saints.

-13) Arizona Cardinals: John Ross, WR, Washington.
-Larry Fitzgerald is getting older and would make an excellent tutor for Ross, who is an explosive threat on offense and Special Teams.
+13) Arizona Cardinals: Mike Williams, WR, Clemson.
+Larry Fitzgerald is getting older and would make an excellent tutor for Williams, who is a beast.

 17) Washington Redskins: Takkarist McKinley, OLB, UCLA.
 Would give the Skins the makings of a dominant Linebacking group.

 18) Tennessee Titans: O.J.
 Howard, Alabama.
 Would be a great addition for a young QB.

 19) Tampa Bay Buccaneers: John Ross, WR, Washington.
 Gives the Bucs a much-needed weapon on offense.

 20) Denver Broncos: Cam Robinson, OT, Alabama.
 Would start immediately for a horrible Broncos offensive line.

 21) Detroit Lions: Quincy Wilson, CB, Florida Gators.
 The Lions need DB’s and this is the perfect draft for that.

 22) Miami Dolphins: David Njoku, TE, Miami (Fla.).
 An explosive weapon that Ryan Tannehill needs.

 23) New York Giants: Taco Charlton, DE, Michigan.
 With JPP possibly leaving this would be his replacement.